EverestAPI/EverestAPI.github.io/index.md

 ## Building Everest
 - ***If you just want to install Everest, go to [Installing Everest](#installing-everest).***
 - If you've **previously installed Everest and updated Celeste** or switched betas / branches, delete the `orig` directory where Celeste is installed.
-    - macOS: Open the Celeste app in Finder, then naviagte to `Contents`, then `MacOS`.
+    - macOS: Right-click and browse the Celeste app in Finder, then naviagte to `Contents`, then `MacOS`.
 - Clone the [Everest repo](github.com/EverestAPI/Everest), either in your IDE, via the CLI, or by downloading the .zip from GitHub.
 - Restore Nuget packages either via your IDE or the command line.